JeppeKlitgaard/ObsidianAnkiBridge/README.md

 This means that your Obsidian vault represents the truth and your Anki decks are always update to reflect the vault perfectly.

-- 🚮 Delete notes from Obsidian via the `delete: true` key
+- 🚮 Delete notes from Anki via the `delete: true` key
 - ➡ Automatically moves cards to appropriate deck
 - 🤖 Automatically updates tags and field content when syncing